stride3d/stride-docs/en/manual/scripts/best-practice.md

     return false;
 }
 ```
-- Robust; you can change its name and its path, as long as you do not delete it or change its internal id all components referencing it will keep that reference.
+- Robust; you can change its name and its path, as long as you do not delete it or change its internal id, all components referencing it will keep that reference.
-- Easy to use and understand; If a component requires a specific asset you don't have an infinite amount of possibilities, you can either set it to an existing one or create a new one.
+- Easy to use and understand; If a component requires a specific asset, you don't have an infinite amount of possibilities, you can either set it to an existing one or create a new one.
 It's far more foolproof too now that typos are out of the equation.
 - Easy to keep track of; each type has a unique extension which you can search for in your file explorer, they exist on disk, and so can be organized into the same directory.
     - The editor's reference window lists all assets that use the selection, this greatly helps when you need to swap the identifier for another or remove it altogether, just go through all the assets that refer to it.
     - you won't need to keep a document going over each identifier you might have in game, one just has to look at the directory were they are stored in the editor.
 - Easy to extend; your identifier can now be more than just that, you can attach properties to it, perhaps a description to keep more information about this key.

 ## Avoid writing extension methods for access shortcuts